Wireguard VPN for macOS & iOS

 Step 2: Install Server Software

 Next we install Wireguard on our server.
-For the OS, I chose Debian 10 but Ubuntu Server 19.10 should work as well.
-In both cases, the installer will have to compile a kernel module since Wireguard needs to run in kernel space (will be obselete with mainlining).
+For the OS, I chose Debian 10 but Ubuntu 18.04 or higher works as well.
+For Debian, the installer will have to compile a kernel module since Wireguard needs to run in kernel space (will be obselete in Linux 5.6 with mainlining).
 The following commands are for Debian 10.

 First we upgrade: